Whirlpool Washer Leaking From Bottom (Why and how to fix)

 The drain hose carries water from the washer to the drainage system.
 If it’s clogged, water can back up and leak out of the washer.

 Leakage could come from any of the many hoses in your washer.
-Fill hose, dispenser hose, top to pump hose, external drain hose, and the internal drain hoses should all be checked for any leakages.
+The fill hose, dispenser hose, top to pump hose, external drain hose, and internal drain hoses should all be checked for any leakages.

 The hoses that connect the washing machine to your water supply and other parts can become damaged over time.
 If there’s a leak, it’s likely coming from one of the hoses.

 4. Loose connections